What is a nugget

 The history of Palladium nuggets is a bit shorter than that of Platinum, as the metal was only discovered in 1803.
 Palladium is found in platinum ore and is often extracted in platinum mining.
 The largest source of Palladium is Russia, though it has also been found in South Africa, Canada, the United States and other countries.

-Expand your collection today and shop our assortment of Gold nugget coins here.
+Expand your collection today and shop our assortment of Gold nugget coins from the Perth Mint today.